 Service account password management refers to a process for orchestrating changes to service account passwords in a security database or directory with matching notification to subscribers (i.e., those OS components which start unattended processes such as services and scheduled jobs) of new password values.

 Service accounts on the Windows platform are often protected with a password.
 Due to the complexity involved in coordinating a change for these passwords across an enterprise, it is common practice for companies to exclude them from their normal password management policies.
-This, of course, represents a significant security risk because the longer a password remains unchanged, the higher the chance that it may be compromised by an attacker.
+This creates a significant security risk because the longer a password remains unchanged, the higher the chance that it may be compromised by an attacker.

 - Repeated attempts to authenticate to the primary security database (on the network) as the account in question, which may lead either to a compromise or a lockout (denial of service).

 - Extracting a copy of the primary security database's list of password hashes and attacking that local copy.